 At Anderson University, students don’t just study in a classroom; they fully experience their majors.
-So many aspects of its campus collectively make AU a special place to learn and discover.
+So many aspects of its campus collectively make AU a special place in which to learn and discover.

 Undergraduate research and internships are intrinsic to every major at AU.
-Each spring, students work closely with faculty for a scholars’ day research project to be presented on campus.
+Each spring, students work closely with a member of the faculty for a scholars’ day research project, which they get to present on campus.
 These projects showcase the in-depth process of organizing abstracts, hypotheses, research, focus groups, and surveys.

 The honors program’s senior seminar serves as a project-based capstone course, driving students to produce intensive, original research under the direction of academic mentors.

 Students studying nursing, social work, criminal justice, and ministry are all encouraged to immerse themselves in other cultures, whether they travel internationally to countries across the world or locally to diverse communities in the Indianapolis area.
 For example, nursing students have travelled to Calcutta, India, to work in the Missionaries of Charity Home for the Dying, while social work students have spent full semesters at the Chicago Center for Urban Life and Culture.

 Students in Anderson University’s School of Education have the opportunity to practice student teaching near Anderson, in the Indianapolis area, and even overseas.
 Furthermore, AU is also one of the few colleges to offer year-round student teaching experiences.